hiro1107/ember_cli_webrtc_book_examples/README.md

-# Livechat
+# Ember CLI WebRTC Book Examples

-Testing Example2-1 of WebRTC Book with Ember CLI.
+Implement examples in the book "Real-Time Communication with WebRTC - O'Reilly Media" with Ember CLI.